ACI’s policy agenda is the product of year-round input by our member businesses, working through focused policy committees.

 Our policy committees are open to all employees at all member businesses.
 As a result of this process:

 - ACI’s policy agenda is shaped directly by those it affects, and those who know the relevant issues and industries best.

-- ACI’s policy agenda comes straight from our member businesses.
-Never from staff, political parties, or closed-door meetings.
+- ACI’s policy agenda comes straight from our member businesses -- never from staff, political parties or closed-door meetings.

 - ACI’s policy agenda always reflects the most current needs of New Mexico’s business community and the constantly changing political landscape.

-View 2015 Legislative Policy Agenda
+View ACI's 2017 Interim Policy Agenda